Sustainable Development Goals: Indicators and data

+Custodian agencies

+For each indicator, the Inter-Agency and Expert Group tried to designate at least one custodian agency and focal point that would be responsible for developing the methodology, data collection, data aggregation, and later reporting.
+The division of indicators was primarily based on existing mandates and organizational capacity.
+For example, the World Bank established itself as a data gatekeeper in this process through its broad mandate, staff, budget, and expertise in large-scale data collection.
+The bank became formally involved in about 20 percent of all 231 SDG indicators; it served as the custodian agency for 20 of them and was involved in the development and monitoring of another 22.

-Listing of 17 goals with their targets and indicators
+Details of 17 goals and targets

-Goal 1: No poverty
+Goal 1: No Poverty

-SDG 1 is to: "End poverty in all its forms everywhere".
+SDG 1 is to "end poverty in all its forms everywhere."
 Achieving SDG 1 would end extreme poverty globally by 2030.
-One of its indicators is the proportion of population living below the poverty line.
+One of its indicators is the proportion of the population living below the poverty line.
 The data gets analyzed by sex, age, employment status, and geographical location (urban/rural).
+One of the key indicators that measures poverty is the proportion of the population living below the international and national poverty line.
+Measuring the proportion of the population covered by social protection systems and living in households with access to basic services is also an indication of the level of poverty.

-Goal 2: Zero hunger (No hunger)
+Goal 2: Zero hunger

-SDG 2 is to: "End hunger, achieve food security and improved nutrition, and promote sustainable agriculture".
-Indicators for this goal are for example the prevalence of undernourishment, prevalence of severe food insecurity, and prevalence of stunting among children under five years of age.
+SDG 2 is to: "End hunger, achieve food security, improved nutrition and promote sustainable agriculture."
+Indicators for this goal are for example the prevalence of diet, prevalence of severe food insecurity, and prevalence of stunting among children under five years of age.

 Goal 3: Good health and well-being

-SDG 3 is to: "Ensure healthy lives and promote well-being for all at all ages".
+SDG 3 is to: "Ensure healthy lives and promote well-being for all ages."
 Important indicators here are life expectancy as well as child and maternal mortality.
-Further indicators are for example deaths from road traffic injuries, prevalence of current tobacco use, suicide mortality rate.
+Further indicators are for example deaths from road traffic injuries, prevalence of current tobacco use, and suicide mortality rate.